 There are several advantages to our plain text approach to document assembly.
 Here are a few:

-•The learning curve much shallower.
+•The learning curve is much shallower.
 While there is syntax with which you must become familiar, it is minimal and easy to learn.
 Pathagoras approach is undeniably simpler than the kind of field coding or setup required by others.

 •Because it is 'all Word, all the time', you don't have to worry about [Client Name LIKE THIS] signals the other programs demand.
 Instead of the additional coding, just directly make variable look like how you want it to appear in the document.
 [CLIENT NAME] at the top (because you want the client's name spelled out in ALL CAPS) and [Client Name] in the body (because you want in Upper Lower case style) is just fine.

 •The initial and the final 'coding' is facial.
 If your Pathagorized document does not process correctly, you can 'see' on the face of the document what went wrong.
 You do not have to consult the remote tables or ancillary files (where ever they may be) to edit the fields, convert and then reconvert the source text.